co-ment/comt/README.txt

 Credits
 ========
 We'd like to thank:
-- Kirill Miazine (http://km.krot.org/) for the norwegian translation
+- Kirill Miazine (http://km.krot.org/) for the Norwegian translation

 How to contribute
 =================